richardmoonw/ADP_WebServer/README.md

 # WebServer

-This repository contains a web server done in language C. The web server can only attend one request **(TC2025.html)** because it was created only with demonstrative purposes.
+This repository contains a web server done in language C.

 ## Requirements
 - Unix-like operating system.